 The Greyhound or Moscow Mule are some names you would find at the local cocktail lounge for highball drinks that seem very appropriate as metaphors toward what Santa Cruz has dubbed their Highball Carbon Frame.
 It’s a full-on race hardtail, the first of its kind in their model line, that answers the call for a lightweight hard charging racy mtb with their logo on the down tube.
 The folks at S.C. have been practicing their skills with carbon materials on their full suspension rides, and here they put together that knowledge of the wonderlust black metal along with all the experience put to good measure to complete a feather light, race ready 29er hardtail.

 The true advantages of the bigger wheel is hard to dismiss when your number one priority is speed and more speed.
 The larger diameter wheels create a reduced approach angle in comparison to smaller 26″ wheels.
 This is the key to why they roll faster and smoother on the trail.
-This also is why S.C. engineers had to go at it backwards with evolution of their light weight plush Tallboy 29er full suspension mountain bike before designing this model.
-The Tallboy seems to have been quite a revelation for S.C. as we feel the same way here at 29erCafe.
-Thus making the Tallboy one of the best selling mountain bikes ever.
+This also is why the engineers had to go at it backwards with evolution of their light weight plush Tallboy 29er full suspension mountain bike before designing the Highball.
+The Tallboy seems to have been quite a revelation for them, which made it one of the best selling mountain bikes ever.

-2012 model discounted now to $999.00
+2012 Highball model discounted to $839.00

-- Funner, 29erCafe
+– Funner, 29er-Cafe